OUR SEVEN PILLARS FOR BRINGING PROSPERITY TO CANADA

 “All politics is local” is a truism.

 Following are seven positive directions adopted by Progressive Canadian Party National Council presented at the ELECTION READINESS CONFERENCE.

 Please take time to inform us the order of importance in which you believe they would be best received by the voters in your constituency.

-Hamilton is used as the example in MEETING DIFFERING NEEDS.
 Send us your thoughts on how best government can be of assistance in your community.

 Leader, PC Party